hchyang/PSiTE/README.md

         copy_max: 5
         parental: '01'
         tstv: 2.0
-        length: 109000
+        length: 800000
     chromosomes:
         - '1':
-            length: 100000
+            length: 500000
             parental: '00'
         - '2':
+            length: 200000
-            snv_rate: 2.0
+            snv_rate: 0.8
+        - '3':
-            length: 9000
+            length: 100000
+            snv_rate: 0.4
+            cnv_rate: 0.11

 In a configuration file, all the parameters under the genome section must be specified.
-The parameters specified under snv_rate, cnv_rate as well as length in the genome section must be the sum of corresponding values across all the chromosomes.
 The parental value and the chromosome names should be quoted with quotation marks.
+The 'length' is required for each chromosome, and the sum of the length of all chromosomes should be equal with the value specified in the genome section.
+The parameters specified for snv_rate, cnv_rate, trunk_snv_rate and trunk_cnv_rate in the genome section is the total rate of the whole genome, the corresponding value of each chromosome is rescaled according to its length.
+Users can override this setting by specifying the corresponding parameters under chromsomes.
+In the example configuration file above, the genome cnv_rate is 0.6 and is 0.11 for chromosome 3.
+So the cnv_rate for chromosome 2 is calculated by (0.6-0.11)\*200000/(200000+500000)=0.14.

 ##### Affiliation file (--affiliation)